brunosevilio/StateSimulator/README.md

 1 - Economic Simulator - Functional, in Testing and Balancing Phase

-Simulates production and economic chains, organizing sectors from extraction to manufacturing of consumer goods.
-Generates data on production, consumption, demand, inputs, and raw materials.
+Simulates production and economic chains, organizing sectors from extraction to manufacturing of goods.
+Generates data on production, consumption, demand and raw materials.

 2 - Military Units Hierarchy and Mapping System - Functional and Optimized